rgerganov/rf-car/README.md

 [![demo-fsk](https://img.youtube.com/vi/mqSv-Nycy_4/0.jpg)](https://www.youtube.com/watch?v=mqSv-Nycy_4)

 First you need to turn on the car and then start `fsk_car`.
 This is because `fsk_car` sends a synchronization pattern upon start and the car needs to receive it.
-More details on the remote protcol coming soon.
+You can find more details about the remote protcol in this [blog post](https://xakcop.com/post/re-2.4ghz/).

 # Build & run

-The program depends only on SDL2, SDL2_image and libhackrf.
+The programs depend only on SDL2, SDL2_image and libhackrf.
 To build on Linux:

     $ sudo apt-get install libsdl2-dev libsdl2-image-dev libhackrf-dev
     $ make